chiraggude/larabase/README.md

 * Responsive HTML email templates
 * Simple activity based access control (ABAC) with the Owner filter
 * Users can set their Timezone preferences in Settings
+* Users can delete their account and Admins can restore them
+* User activity is logged to updated_at column
 * Profile pictures via Gravatar
 * Custom Error pages